Incredible images of the world’s most stunning sinkholes, from Oregon to Croatia via the Bahamas

 Our marine sinkhole picks, meanwhile, include the deepest known underwater sinkhole – the Dragon Hole in the South China Sea – the epic Great Blue Hole in Belize and the beautiful Dean’s Blue Hole in the Bahamas.

 Notable sinkholes in Oregon, Australia and New Zealand also figure.
-Drill down – and behold.
+Drill down – and marvel.

 The deepest known underwater sinkhole (or blue hole) is ‘the Dragon Hole’ in the South China Sea, an epic abyss 987.2ft (300.89m) deep that was discovered in 2016